Andy Russell (singer): Marriages

 His first wife was Evelyn Marie Morse (1919–1993).
 Date of marriage was June 30, 1940, in Los Angeles, CA. Their divorce was finalized in 1945.

 His second wife was Della Norrell (née Adelina Naccarelli) (1921–2006), a New York nightclub singer.
 They wed at the Little Church of the West, Las Vegas, Nevada, on October 23, 1945.
 "During the ceremony, Della was crying when the minister asked, 'Do you?'
 So, Russell just upped and said, 'Yes, she do.'"
 They would later marry in a Catholic church ceremony because Della felt that they were not really married.
 Afterwards, she became his singing partner, and they sang together on records, nightclubs, the ABC-TV show Andy and Della Russell (1950–1951), and the musical short House Party (1953).
 They were considered the ideal, Hollywood couple, and their fans and the public at large were shocked when they divorced on February 3, 1954.

 His third wife was Velia Sánchez Belmont (1929–2002), the daughter of Eduardo Sánchez Torres, former Mexican ambassador to the Netherlands.
 They wed in Mexico City on July 10, 1954, and had a son, Andy Russell, Jr., the following year.
 They divorced in 1961.

-His fourth wife was Virginia "Ginny" Pace, a talk-show hostess and former Mrs. Houston.
+His fourth wife was Virginia "Ginny" Pace Russell (1931-2019), a talk-show hostess and former Mrs. Houston.
 According to a 1962 newspaper article, Pace was married with five children.
 In 1967, she divorced her husband and married Russell that same year.
 Russell considered himself a "real family man" and was dedicated to his six children and grandchildren.
 The couple divorced in 1987.

 His fifth wife, to whom he was married to the time of his death in 1992, was Doris E. Russell.